 - Does This Remind You of Anything?: Rainbow's protectiveness towards the rebelling Scootaloo mirrors a mother trying to talk her child out of falling victim to peer pressure.

 - Don't Try This at Home: In-universe.
 The Washouts' announcer urges the audience not to try anything they see during the show, because "the Washouts are highly-trained professionals with protective fire-proof flight suits."
 As a demonstration, a Washout then flies through a pillar of fire to light a torch.
 Despite this, Lightning Dust tried to put Scootaloo through a dangerous and untested stunt before she even had any professional training.

-- Double-Meaning Title: The meaning of the word "Washout" is either a) a characteristic of aircraft wing design, or b) someone who has failed at least one occupation in their history.
+- Double-Meaning Title: The meaning of the word "washout" is either a characteristic of aircraft wing design, or someone who has failed at least one occupation in their history.

 - Dramatic Unmask: Lightning Dust lands near Rainbow Dash and Scootaloo and removes her helmet, revealing herself in a dramatic fashion.